 Pupils learn about times within history when individual liberty has been challenged or compromised such as during the First and Second World Wars, and they remember those who have given their lives to maintain our freedom.

 At Harleston, our values of respect and tolerance permeate all areas of school life.
 This engenders a climate within which pupils feel safe and secure and facilitates the fulfilment of potential.
 All staff demonstrate respect to everyone with whom they come into contact.
 They consistently model and promote the behaviours and attitudes that are the foundation of positive relationships.
 The strong school ethos encourages everyone to consider and support each other and to celebrate the worth and individuality of every member of the school community.
 Discussions in the curriculum and in collective worship, allow the children to show respect and reverence to all other individuals.
-Children are awarded right choice tickets for supporting and helping other members of the school community.
+Children are awarded ‘Right Choice’ certificates for going above and beyond for their learning, attitude or showing how they help other members of the school community.

 Tolerance of those of Different Faiths and Beliefs